fabiolnh/reactive-programming/README.md

   * The libs make the code as simple as possible and you can focus on the business.
   * Better latency and throughput compared with the traditional Thread-Per-Request

-- Blocking I/O
+- Blocking I/O (Conventional method)
   * Code:
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/blocking%20io.jpg?raw=true)
   * Result:
+    - Observations:
+      * The Thread 1 will be available only when everything is finished. (in Java, each Thread represents at least 1MB.
+So, if you increase the number of threads, it will cost too much in memory and the CPU will be in iddle)
+      * Code is simple but is not efficient.
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/blocking%20io%20-%20result.jpg?raw=true)

-- Async - Blocking I/O
+- Async - Blocking I/O (This model is asynchronous, however, it is still blocking)
   * Code:
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/async%20-%20blocking%20io.jpg?raw=true)
   * Result:
+    - Observations:
+      * With this way, you gain in time.
+You can work parallelly.
+However, the main thread will still wait for the other two threads to finish and you will work with 3 threads, so: more memory, more cost.
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/async%20-%20blocking%20io%20-%20result.jpg?raw=true)

-- Reactive - Non Blocking I/O
+- Reactive - Non Blocking I/O (Reactive Programming): This example is using WebFlux from Spring.
   * Code:
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/reactive%20-%20non%20blocking%20io.jpg?raw=true)
   * Result: